XenoWarrior/StarshipFontana/README.md

 of Commander Fontana in **Starship Fontana**.

 ## Installation ##
-You will have to have the SDL development libraries installed on your system.
+You will need the SDL development libraries installed on your system.

 This installation guide assumes the use of **Fedora**.